mysterioustrousers/MTMigration/README.md

 ## Notes

 MTMigration assumes version numbers are incremented in a logical way, i.e. 1.0.1 -> 1.0.2, 1.1 -> 1.2, etc. MTMigration uses
 `NSString#compare` to do the comparison.

 Version numbers that are past the version specified in your app will not be run.
 For example, if your *-info.plist file specifies 1.2 as the app's version number, and you attempt to migrate to 1.3, the migration will not run.

+Blocks are executed on the main thread.
+If you have long-running jobs, you'll need to background it yourself.

 ## Contributing